terence9213/ZenikaAssignment/README.md

 The antd toast message doesn't seem to be working for this project for some reason.

+You may notice a WeatherforecastController, which was created by the ASP web api template.
+(It can be ignored)

 ## Conclusion
 Many of these frameworks were new to me, so hopefully I was able to implement the best practices.